Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Background

 The communication of authentication requests and responses depends on the protocol bindings used.
 For example, in the Redirect/POST use case, an HTTP Redirect (over TLS) is used to deliver the authentication request from the SP to the IdP via the web browser client, whereas the HTTP POST mechanism is used to deliver back the response, again via the web browser client.

-With \emph{HTTP artifact binding} the requests and/or responses can be communicated by reference using so called \emph{artifacts}.
+With \emph{HTTP artifact binding} the requests and/or responses can be communicated by reference using so-called \emph{artifacts}.
 In that case, another SAML profile --- the \emph{Artifact Resolution Profile} --- is additionally used to resolve the artifact into an actual request and/or response.